5G (Mad Men): Plot

-While Don is with Adam, Betty and the kids arrive for a family portrait, and a desperate Peggy, thinking he is with his mistress, has to cover for his absence.
-She reveals the existence of the mistress to Joan, who advises her how to handle the situation.
-Elsewhere, Don receives a letter from Adam containing a room number ("5G") at a single-room occupancy hotel, and a photo of the two of them when Adam was a child and Don a soldier.
-Don burns the photograph, then calls Adam and sets up a meeting time.
-At the hotel, Don coldly dismisses Adam but gives him $5,000 to leave New York and never contact him again.
-Adam is heartbroken, but Don explains that he has too much to lose by revealing his past.
-Adam embraces him, then Don leaves, having severed all ties to his earlier life.
-He tells Betty that they will have to wait until they are financially able to afford a summer home.
+Don receives a letter from Adam listing his hotel room number ("5G") and a photo of them depicting Adam as a child and Don as a soldier.
+Don burns the photograph.
+At the hotel, Don dismisses Adam but gives him $5,000 to leave New York and never contact him again.
+Adam is heartbroken, but Don explains he has too much to lose by revealing his past.
+Adam embraces him and Don leaves.
+That night, Don tells Betty they are not currently financially able to afford a summer home.